Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Introduction

-Various market-based approaches to reduce emissions have been proposed, among which the most well-known are carbon tax regimes and emission trading systems (ETSs).\footnote{It has been documented that a total of 61 carbon pricing policies, consisting of 30 taxes and 31 ETSs, have been executed or are scheduled for implementation globally \citep{Stavins2022}.} In a carbon tax regime, a tax is charged to firms for each unit of carbon emission.
-Previous studies have shown that the optimal global carbon tax rate is equal to the global social cost of carbon (SCC), which is the present value of global climate damages incurred by an additional unit of carbon emissions \citep{nordhaus2017revisiting}.
-In an emission trading or a cap-and-trade system, on the other hand, the maximum amount of permissible emissions is fixed in an economy, and agents can sell and purchase emission permits (allowances) at the market price.
-In the absence of transaction costs and uncertainty, properly designed tax and trading regimes are argued to yield equivalent outcomes in several key aspects (e.g., incentives for emission reductions, aggregate abatement costs, and carbon leakage) \citep{montgomery1972,goulder2013carbon,Stavins2022}.
+Various market-based approaches have been proposed to reduce emissions, among which carbon tax regimes and emission trading systems (ETSs) are the most prominent.\footnote{It has been documented that a total of 61 carbon pricing policies, consisting of 30 taxes and 31 ETSs, have been executed or are scheduled for implementation globally \citep{Stavins2022}.} In a carbon tax regime, a tax is charged to firms for each unit of carbon emission.
+Previous studies have argued that the optimal global carbon tax rate is equal to the global social cost of carbon (SCC), which is the present value of global climate damages incurred by an additional unit of atmospheric carbon emissions \citep{nordhaus2017revisiting}.
+In an emission trading or a cap-and-trade system, on the other hand, the maximum amount of permissible emissions is fixed in an economy, and agents can sell and purchase emission permits (allowances) at market-determined prices.
+In the absence of transaction costs and uncertainty, properly designed carbon tax and emission trading regimes are argued to yield equivalent outcomes in several key aspects (e.g., incentives for emission reductions, aggregate abatement costs, and carbon leakage) \citep{montgomery1972,goulder2013carbon,Stavins2022}.
 In 2005, the European Union (EU) first adopted a legally binding emission trading system among the EU members,\footnote{In addition to the EU ETS, other national or sub-national ETSs have been implemented or are in the process of development, including in Canada, China, Japan, New Zealand, South Korea, Switzerland, and the United States.
-For information on the most up-to-date policy in practice, see World Bank Carbon Pricing Dashboard (https://carbonpricingdashboard.worldbank.org/).} and as of the winter of 2024, the permit price stands at about 70 euros per ton of carbon dioxide (CO\textsubscript{2}).\footnote{Source of EU permit price: (https://tradingeconomics.com/commodity/carbon).} Although a global-level ETS is currently not in place, there have been longstanding discussions on its implementation as an international regime to address climate change, as implied by Article 17 of the Kyoto Protocol and Article 6 of the Paris Agreement.
-Prior works have emphasized the need for a global ETS or linking existing regional ETSs \citep{mehling2018linking} and for expanding the coverage of carbon trading in specific industries to different regions so as to enhance the global mitigation efforts and reduce carbon leakages \citep{piris2018carbon}.
+For information on the most up-to-date policy in practice, see World Bank Carbon Pricing Dashboard (https://carbonpricingdashboard.worldbank.org/).} and as of the winter of 2024, the permit price stands at about 70 euros per ton of Carbon Dioxide (CO\textsubscript{2}\textsubscript{}).\footnote{Source of EU permit price: (https://tradingeconomics.com/commodity/carbon).}